yahiaAlg/final_project_multimodal_chatbot/tasks.md

 Slide 1: Introduction to Transformers

-Title:<speech vocalist="oussama" : [speak this] > Transformers: <speech vocalist="yahia" :  theyre the  > Revolutionizing Sequence Transduction Models
+Title: Transformers: Revolutionizing Sequence Transduction Models

--<speech vocalist="oussama" :  they ve been > Introduced in 2017 paper "Attention is All You Need" -<speech vocalist="oussama" :  this architecture > Overcame limitations of RNNs, LSTMs, and CNNs
+- Introduced in 2017 paper "Attention is All You Need"
+- Overcame limitations of RNNs, LSTMs, and CNNs

-- <speech vocalist="oussama" :  the >Key innovation: Relies entirely on attention mechanism
+- Key innovation: Relies entirely on attention mechanism
-- <speech vocalist="oussama" :  which > Enables parallel processing and captures long-term dependencies
+- Enables parallel processing and captures long-term dependencies

 <figure or image about [comparison of Transformers with RNNs, LSTMs, and CNNs]>

-<speech vocalist="oussama" :  the >Key Advantages <speech vocalist="oussama" :  of this new idea is >:
+Key Advantages:

 - Faster training through parallelization
 - Better at capturing long-range dependencies
 - Constant number of operations between input positions

-Slide 2: <speech vocalist="oussama" : now the > Transformer Architecture <speech vocalist="oussama" : [dont speak this] >Overview
+Slide 2: Transformer Architecture Overview

-Title: <speech vocalist="oussama" : [speak] >Core Components of the Transformer
+Title: Core Components of the Transformer

 1. Tokenization
 2. Embedding Layer